Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 3. **Optimize Performance**
    - Use real-time insights to improve system reliability and efficiency.

 Logs and Traces can unlock in-depth insights into the API traffic and serve as a monitoring and observability tool.
 Under normal conditions, this connected experience adds negligible latency.
-However, under heavy loads, it may affect the throughput.
+However, under heavy loads, it may affect the throughput of the data planes that are being actively traced.

-## Traces
+## Traces - n critical services malfunction, it is crucial to be able to identify and pinpoint failures.

 Control plane administrators can initiate targeted **deep tracing** sessions in specific data plane nodes.
 During an active tracing session, the selected data plane generates detailed, OpenTelemetry-compatible traces for all requests matching the sampling criteria.
 The detailed spans are captured for the entire request/response lifecycle.
 These traces can be visualized with {{site.konnect_short_name}}'s built-in span viewer with no additional instrumentation or telemetry tools.
   - Traces can be generated for a service or per route